brarbrb/Stochastic-Trace-Recovery/README.md

-Final project in course - business process management and mining based on Sequence Probability mapping from papper SKTR: Trace Recovery from Stochastically Known Logs performed on BPI Challenge 2012 dataset   https://data.4tu.nl/articles/dataset/BPI_Challenge_2012/12689204 The main goal is to recover the true events in the log with some errors/noise (stochastic log)
+Final project in course - business process management and mining based on Sequence Probability mapping from papper SKTR: Trace Recovery from Stochastically Known Logs performed on BPI Challenge 2012 dataset   https://data.4tu.nl/articles/dataset/BPI_Challenge_2012/12689204

+The main goal is to recover the true events in the log with some errors/noise (stochastic log).
+We've implemented similiar approach as in Section 3C in the paper mentioned.

 The steps we've implemented in this project are:
 1. Splitting the data(deterministic logs) into train and test set